 Rogers encouraged clients to live their own lives, not to live by the standards of others.
 He approached clients genuinely and honestly and encouraged therapists to accept clients without judgment.
 I strongly believe that the therapeutic relationship can propel therapy forward, along with hard work and dedication from both therapist and client.

 I completed my Masters of Counseling degree from Tennessee State University in 2008 and my Doctorate of Philosophy in School Psychology from Tennessee State University in 2012.
 I chose to have different graduate programs to expand my educational experiences.
-I work with clients of all ages.
+I work with clients aged 16 and older.
 I am a Licensed Psychologist in the state of Tennessee (TN #3103).
 In my time in academics and as a provider, I have worked in schools, outpatient private practice and in intensive outpatient treatment settings.
 I have a background that includes a diverse group of clients.

 Acceptance is not love.
 You love a person because he or she has lovable traits, but you accept everybody just because they’re alive and human. – Albert Ellis